usnistgov/BF/content/en/Info/BF Classes/_INP/CWE2BF.md

 The BF classes ensure precise causal descriptions, as a weakness is described via one cause, one operation, and one consequence, while the CWEs only enumerate weaknesses.
 The CWEs exhaustive list approach is prone to gaps in coverage: some weakness types may be missing.
 The CWEs also have overlaps in coverage, including via over detailing (e.g., CWE-23 children’s path traversal variations).
 While by their nature, the BF classes are complete and orthogonal, assuring no gaps and no overlaps in coverage.
 We map a CWE to a BF class by an operation and/or a consequence from the lists defining the BF class.
 Through these relationships, the BF classes can be viewed as structured extensions to the input, output, and injection-related CWEs.

-The BF Data Check Bugs classes relate to particular CWEs by BF DVL and DVR operations and/or consequences.
+The BF Data Check classes relate to particular CWEs by BF DVL and DVR operations and/or consequences.

 The generated digraphs (see Figure 1 and Figure 2) of all input- and output-check-related CWEs, including the injection-related CWEs, show this correspondence both by operation (Figure 1) and by consequence (Figure 2).
 An edge starts at a child CWE and ends at a parent CWE.
 Bug reporting tools would use base or variant CWEs, but they may also use higher abstraction level CWEs if there is not enough specific information about the bug or if there is no related base CWE.
 The outline style of a CWE node indicates the CWE level of abstraction: pillar, class, base, or variant.